-Do you have any retirement sentimentsts?
-Other than time to read the newspaper and sleep in, that is.
+Do you have any retirement sentiments?
+Other than time to read the newspaper, watch television and sleep in, that is.

-Len's done the spade work to get me into Solar Power Energy ...
+He's also done the spade work to get me into solar power energy.

-An aside: This week a young patient came to the clinic with a very sore neck after being manipulated by a friend.
-The friend?
-The flatmate of a chiropractic student in training... nuff said.
-Would you let your friend take out your appendix, one of the simplest medical procedures, and certainly a lot less complicated than a cervical spine manipulation, just because his friend was a medical student?
+Would you let your friend take out your appendix, one of the simplest medical procedures, and certainly a lot less complicated than a cervical spine manipulation, just because his pal was a medical student?